tonsky/rum/README.md

 ```

 Rum server-side rendering does not use React or Sablono, it runs completely in JVM with no overhead/complications of JavaScript.

+Yes, you can use Rum for classical server-side rendering where you normally would use Hiccup or something similar.
+As of `[rum "0.8.0"]` and `[hiccup "1.0.5"]`, Rum is 2-3× times faster than Hiccup.

 Server-side components do not have full lifecycle support, but `:init`, `:will-mount` and `:did-mount` from mixins would be called at the component construction time.